sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 ### Option B — Manual Entry

-Use this for samples taken without a CTD cast (e.g. bucket samples, underway samples).
+Use this for samples taken without a Seabird CTD (e.g. bucket samples, underway samples).

 1. Click the **✏️ Manual Entry** tab.
 2. Fill in: